Ego Relativization

 the radical relativization and desubstantiation of the ego — will be discussed below.

-Goldenberg's survey identifies ego relativization as one of the two defining programmatic emphases of archetypal psychology, distinguishing it from classical Jungian doctrine and marking it as a structural feature of the post-Jungian field.
+Goldenberg’s survey of archetypal psychology identifies radical ego relativization as one of its two defining programmatic thrusts, distinguishing it from classical Jungian doctrine.

 Hillman, James, Archetypal Psychology, 1983thesis